 Where to stay?

-Located directly by the lake on a small private island in Constance, this former Dominican monastery is close enough to the old town yet benefits from the tranquility of its lakeside location.
+Located on a small private island, the hotel is close enough to the old town yet benefits from the tranquility of its lakeside location.
 Prices start from €108.75 per room.

 Hotel Dom in St Gallen is a lovely 3-star hotel tucked away in historic St Gallen.
 The rooms are clean and spacious and start from £87.50 for bed and breakfast.